Neuroscience 3863 and 3864 Undergraduate Research Guidelines

 Once a student has been admitted to NSC 3863/NSC 3864, his or her primary interactions during the semester will be with the faculty sponsor and members of the sponsor’s laboratory.
-Students working on summer research are required to spend 18-20 hours/week in the lab for the full summer session.
+Students are expected to spend 12-15 hours per week in laboratory or library work for this course during the Academic Year and 18-20 hours per week in the Summer Session.

 1. Final written report: All students are required to write a final paper that summarizes the research accomplished throughout your tenure in the lab.
 In most cases this paper will be a revision/extension of the paper your wrote for NSC 3862 (or NSC 3863 if you are in NSC 3864).
 In that case you should treat the earlier paper as a draft, and the goal should not be to rewrite the entire paper but to significantly improve on the quality of the writing and scholarship that went into the earlier paper while adding in new data/results/interpretations that emerged from your work this semester.